Course Handout - An Introduction to Data Modelling for Semantic Network Designers

 algorithm".
 This is the "direct access" method

-key field, performs a mathematical conversion of the component characters, and
+performs a mathematical conversion of the component characters, and comes up

-comes up with a number between 1 and the number of pages in the realm.
-Since
+with a number between 1 and the number of pages in the realm.
+Since exactly

-exactly the same algorithm had been used when the record was originally stored,
+the same algorithm had been used when the record was originally stored, we now

 The first five customers for IDMS were ACME Cleveland, Abbott Labs, General Motors, RCA, and Sperry Rand (Karasz, 1998/2004 online), but in 1973, in order to concentrate on their core business, Goodrich sold the IDMS rights to John Cullinane's Cullinane Corporation, later Cullinet Software Inc., and now part of Computer Associates.
 The product survives there to this day as the CA-IDMS proprietary DBMS, and continues to support many of the world's heaviest duty "on line transaction processing" (OLTP) systems [lots of history].
 IDS, meanwhile, went to Honeywell in a buy-out of GE's computing division, and was then enhanced in 1974 as IDS-II.